 Should a student need to apply for consideration of compelling and compassionate circumstances, they can do so initially in person, but this must be supported by valid documentation and the relevant request form.

 Where a student is not satisfied with the nature of any service provided by IH Sydney (a complaint), or a decision made by IH Sydney or one of its staff (an appeal), the student should address their concerns with a relevant staff member as soon as it is practical.
-Should the matter not be resolved to their satisfaction, the student can make a complaint to the Director of Studies or Student Services Manager.
+Should the matter not be resolved to their satisfaction, the student can make a complaint to their Program Manager (VET Courses), Director of Studies (ELICOS Courses) or Student Services Manager.

 Students will not be compensated for missed lessons when IH Sydney is closed on public holidays.
 These dates are specified on the IH Sydney website as: